Jaimeloeuf/DDB/README.md

 - Reduced developer productivity when working with all the permissions across the DBs

+## Use Case
+Instead of configuring all your different database in your polyglot persistence system to have the same permissions set and needing to learn all of them, this gives you a central control of the permissions, where you can control everything on this layer, improving developer productiviy.
+This can also be used as a Standalone, Distributed State Replication Machine, which can be used in cases, where migrations of computing resources should be seperated from the data layer.
+An example would be the compute nodes of [torus-node]() where despite constant migration of compute nodes from cluster to cluster, data stays the same.

 ## Technical details
 ### How to connect to the DB
 Using the API directly, or using a SDK that wraps over all the API.